 The system of internal financial control is based on a framework of regular management information, financial regulations, administrative procedures (including segregation of duties), management supervision and a system of delegation and accountability.
-Development and maintenance of the system is undertaken by managers within the Council.
-In particular, the system includes:
+Development and maintenance of the system is undertaken by managers within Derry City Council.
+In particular, the system includes: - undertaking the core functions of an Audit Committee, as identified in CIPFA's Audit Committees Practical Guidance for Local Authorities.

+includes: -

-- a Budgetary Control Procedures;
+□ Budgetary Control Procedures;

-- □ Credit Control Procedures:
+Credit Control Procedures;

-- n Treasury Management Procedures;
+□ Treasury Management Procedures;

-- Procedure for the Purchase of Supplies & Services;
+Procedure for the Purchase of Supplies & Services;

-- Risk Management Strategy:
+Risk Management Strategy;

-- Corporate and Budgetary Planning;
+Corporate and Budgetary Planning;

-- Preparation of relevant regular financial reports; and
+Preparation of relevant regular financial reports; and

-- p Regular reviews of periodic and annual financial reports which indicate financial performance.
+Regular reviews of periodic and annual financial reports which indicate financial

+performance